-Pure Mathematics II is a prerequisite for this course, and students are advised to take Ancillary Mathematics.
+Pure Mathematics II is a prerequisite for this course and students are advised to take Ancillary Mathematics.
+A pass in Physics IIIA is necessary for the BSc(Hons) course in Physics.

-31.30 (a), 31.31 (b) Lectures for four hours per week on the following topics: (1) General Physics and Relativity; (2) Statistical Mechanics; (3) Modern Physics; (4) Classical Mechanics; (5) Electrotechnics; (6) Solid State Physics.
+31.30 (a), 31.31 (b) Lectures for four hours per week on the following topics: Introductory Geophysics; Molecular and Solid State Physics; Thermodynamics and Statistical Physics; Quantum Physics; Special Relativity.